GrSoul/Kitsos-Debian-Updater/README.md

 This is a very simple bash script to update your Debian-based computer (Ubuntu, Raspbian, etc.)

-Runinng it your system will update all packages (including snap and flatpak) and clean up the ones that are not needed anymore.
+Running it your system will update all packages (including snap and flatpak) and clean up the ones that are not needed anymore.

 ## Installation